Curvature fluctuations of fluid vesicles reveal hydrodynamic dissipation within the bilayer: Results and discussion

+where $\kT$ is the thermal energy (k$_B$ is the Boltzmann constant and T is the temperature), $P_{\ell \q}$ is the associate Legendre polynomial and $n_{\jj \q}$ is a normalization factor (see for definitions Appendix and \refeq{Ylm}).

+The mean square amplitude (static spectrum) of the fluctuations, $\langle |u_{\q}|^2 \rangle$, obtained from \refeq{ACF} by setting $t=0$, depends only on the membrane elastic properties (bending rigidity and tension).
+Indeed, the fluctuations spectrum shown in Figure \ref{fig1}b follows bending-dominated scaling \cite{Pecreaux:2004,Gracia:2010} (see also Appendix), $\sim 1/\nu^3$.
+Rescaling the spectrum by the bending rigidity collapses the data, see Figure \ref{fig1}c, and confirms that the static spectrum is controlled solely by bending rigidity.

-For the experiments, giant unilamellar vesicles (GUVs) were electroformed from pure dioleoylphosphatidylcholine (DOPC), stearoyloleoylphosphatdylcholine (SOPC), and mixtures of dipalmitoylphosphatidylcholine (DPPC) and cholesterol (Chol).
-DOPC and SOPC viscosities are 4.1$\pm2.6$ nPa.s.m and 9.7$\pm$5.8 nPa.s.m, respectively \cite{Faizi:2022}, corresponding to dimensionless surface viscosities $\visrat_s\lesssim 1$ for a typical 10 $\mu$m GUV, too small to have a detectable effect on vesicle shape fluctuations.
-To achieve a lipid bilayer with high viscosity, we choose DPPC:Chol mixtures because they are in the liquid-ordered phase and thus expected to be very viscous \cite{WANG20162846,Faizi:2022}.
-Membrane viscosity measured with the electrodeformation method \cite{Faizi:2022} yielded 57.6$\pm$12.6 nPa.s.m for DPPC:Chol (1:1), 83.6$\pm$14.3 nPa.s.m for DPPC:Chol (6:4), and 1450$\pm$928 nPa.s.m for DPPC:Chol (7:3), spanning a range of dimensionless viscosities, $\sim 5-150 $.
-To ensure good statistics for the ACF, images of the fluctuating contour are acquired at 50-500 fps for 5-10 mins.
+The decay of the ACF depends on the membrane viscosity and thus can serve as a reporter for dissipation due to in-plane shear flows in the membrane if $\visrat_s$ is large enough.
+DOPC and SOPC viscosities are reported to be 4.1$\pm2.6$ nPa.s.m and 9.7$\pm$5.8 nPa.s.m, respectively \cite{Faizi:2022}, corresponding to dimensionless surface viscosities $\visrat_s\lesssim 1$ for a typical 10 $\mu$m GUV, too small to have a detectable effect on vesicle shape fluctuations, see Figure \ref{fig1}d.
+To achieve a lipid bilayer with high viscosity, we choose (i) DPPC:Chol mixtures, because they are in the liquid-ordered phase and thus expected to be very viscous \cite{WANG20162846,Faizi:2022}, and (ii) di-block copolymers composed of hydrophilic and hydrophobic blocks, which are known to be very viscous \cite{Rumy:2002}.
+Membrane viscosity measured with the electrodeformation method \cite{Faizi:2022, SI} yielded 57.6$\pm$12.6 nPa.s.m for DPPC:Chol (1:1), 83.6$\pm$14.3 nPa.s.m for DPPC:Chol (6:4), 1450$\pm$928 nPa.s.m for DPPC:Chol (7:3), $14.4\pm 4.4$ nPa.s.m for PS0 and $686\pm51$ nPa.s.m for PS1, spanning a range of dimensionless viscosities, $\sim 1-150$.
+Figure \ref{fig1}e demonstrates that indeed the curvature fluctuations of the DPPC:Chol mixtures relax much more slowly compared to SOPC, indicating significant membrane viscosity, in this case by a factor of 10 larger than the SOPC viscosity.